-There are numerous companies that hire South African teachers so there is an opportunity to teach, but overall South Africans have more difficulty with getting hired as an online teacher as when compared to other nationalities.
+There are numerous companies that hire South African teachers so there is an opportunity to teach, but overall South Africans do have more difficulty getting hired as an online teacher as when compared to other nationalities.

 Here are the main reasons South Africans are not being hired: